Subvarieties of pointed Abelian l-groups: Preliminaries

 We say that $\A$ is partially embeddable into the class $\K$ if for each finite set $F \subseteq A$ there is a $\B \in \K$ and there is a partial embedding $f_F$ of $F$ into $\B$.
-If $\A$ is partially embeddable into $\{\B\}$ we just say $\A$ is partially embeddable into $\B$. \end{defn}
+If $\A$ is partially embeddable into the singleton class $\{\B\}$, we simply say $\A$ is partially embeddable into $\B$. \end{defn}

-\begin{lemma} Let $\K$ be a class of algebras of the same signature.
+\begin{thm}[Mal'tcev \cite{Malcev:AlgebraicSystems}] Let $\K$ be a class of algebras of the same signature.
 The following conditions are equivalent: